Melanie Davies

-Melanie Jane Davies, (born 8 July 1961) is a British physician and academic, who specialises in type 2 diabetes mellitus.
-Since 2007, she has been Professor of Diabetes Medicine at the University of Leicester.
-She is the director of the National Institute for Health Research (NIHR) Leicester Biomedical Research Centre.
+Professor Dame Melanie Jane Hall (née Davies; born 8 July 1961) is a British physician and academic specialising in type 2 diabetes.
+She is Professor of Diabetes Medicine at the University of Leicester and an Honorary Consultant Diabetologist at University Hospitals of Leicester NHS Trust.
+Davies is co-director of the Leicester Diabetes Centre, a collaboration between the University of Leicester and University Hospitals of Leicester NHS Trust, based at Leicester General Hospital.